 As with work discrepancies and errors, never resort to blaming.
 This will not only lower your VA’s morale but can create a negative impact on their output, not to mention, they will have lower confidence in what they do.

 Support your virtual personal assistant in every possible way you can.

 However, make sure you know where to draw the line when supporting them.
-Ensure that you avoid spoon feeding to further encourage their sense of independence.
-By doing so, you do not only mold them to be a more productive professionally but help them grow as a person.
+Ensure that you avoid spoon-feeding to further encourage their sense of independence.
+By doing so, you do not only mold them to be more productive professionally but help them grow as a person.

 Provide incentives when they deserve it.